 Topical steroid creams for scalp psoriasis work by reducing inflammation.
 This slows down signals from the immune system telling the body to produce more skin cells, which, in turn, reduces itching.

 One of the things to keep in mind when using a topical treatment is that you can experience skin withdrawal symptoms if you use the medication for a long period of time.
 These withdrawal symptoms include burning and redness.

 Because they are topical corticosteroids, steroid creams for scalp psoriasis should only be prescribed by a doctor or licensed pharmacist prescriber.
 If you think you need to use topical treatments for your affected skin then speak to a doctor or pharmacist.

 Although it’s important to note that home remedies are not proven cures, the following treatments have all been reported to help ease some symptoms of scalp psoriasis.

 Aloe vera - As a plant that has antibacterial properties, aloe vera can help reduce the itching, inflammation and flaking caused by scalp psoriasis.

-Garlic - Another ingredient with anti-inflammatory properties and packed full of antioxidants, garlic can help treat skin conditions.
+Garlic - Another ingredient with anti-inflammatory properties and packed full of antioxidants, garlic can help treat psoriasis and other skin conditions.
 Mixing pressed garlic with aloe vera is a commonly used home remedy.
-Like using coconut or avocado oil, simply rub the mixture on to your scalp, leave for 20 minutes, and then wash your hair.
+Like using coconut or avocado oil, simply rub the mixture onto your scalp, leave for 20 minutes, and then wash your hair.